 |Machine learning||APU 3.0|

-The Dimensity 1000 is no slouch in most other areas though, offering a powerful octa-core CPU layout featuring four Cortex-A77 cores and four Cortex-A55 cores.
+The Dimensity 1000 and 1000 Plus are no slouch in most other areas though, offering a powerful octa-core CPU layout featuring four Cortex-A77 cores and four Cortex-A55 cores.
 And this setup means CPU performance should be in the same ballpark as the Snapdragon 865, and theoretically better than the Kirin 990.

 MediaTek’s GPU is more modest though, featuring the same Mali-G77 graphics as the Samsung Exynos 990 seen in the Galaxy S20 series.
 However, the MediaTek silicon doesn’t have as many graphics cores as the Exynos chipset, which means it should be less powerful than Samsung’s GPU in theory.

-The Dimensity 1000 seems to deliver a ton of CPU power, but we expect it to lose out to rivals in terms of graphics performance and some camera features.
+The Dimensity 1000 and 1000 Plus seem to deliver a ton of CPU power, but we expect them to lose out to rivals in terms of graphics performance and some camera features.

-MediaTek was the first chipset designer to bring dedicated machine learning silicon to the mid-tier, and it’s continuing the ML push with the Dimensity 1000.
+MediaTek was the first chipset designer to bring dedicated machine learning silicon to the mid-tier, and it’s continuing the ML push with the Dimensity 1000 and 1000 Plus.
 The new processor sports a six-core APU to better manage machine learning, divided into two heavy cores, three medium cores, and one light core.

 Photography performance isn’t quite as impressive as the Snapdragon 865, but you’re still getting support for 80MP cameras (with multi-frame processing), five rear cameras, and 4K/60fps video.
 Don’t expect 8K recording or 108MP camera support just yet — a little disappointing when both Samsung and Qualcomm’s best silicon support these features.

-Otherwise, the Dimensity 1000 also offers Bluetooth 5.1, Wi-Fi 6, 90Hz refresh rates at QHD+, 120Hz at FHD+, and support for Google’s AV1 codec.
-The flagship processor is also joined by the Dimensity 1000L, which differs from the main SoC by offering lower clock speeds, according to MediaTek.
+Otherwise, the Dimensity 1000 and 1000 Plus also offers Bluetooth 5.1, Wi-Fi 6, 90Hz refresh rates at QHD+, 120Hz at FHD+, and support for Google’s AV1 codec.
+The flagship processors were also joined by the Dimensity 1000L, which differs from the main SoC by offering lower clock speeds, according to MediaTek.

 The firm also launched the Dimensity 800 earlier this year.
 The processor is quite powerful on paper, featuring four Cortex-A76 CPU cores and four lightweight Cortex-A55 cores.
 This is a departure from arch-rival Qualcomm’s Snapdragon 765 series, which features two Cortex-A76 cores (plus six A55 cores).